rsalmei/alive-progress/README.md

 - requires Python 3.7+

-## 📌 NEW in 2.1 series!
+## 📌 NEW in the 2.1 series!

 YES!
-Now `alive-progress` has support for Jupyter Notebooks, and also includes a _Disabled_ state!
+Now `alive-progress` has support for Jupyter Notebooks and also includes a _Disabled_ state!
 Both were highly sought after, and have finally landed!
 <br>And better, I've implemented an auto-detection mechanism for jupyter notebooks, so it just works, out of the box, without any changes in your code!!

 See for yourself:

 ![alive-progress demo](img/alive-jupyter.gif)

-> It seems to work very well, but at this moment it should be considered **experimental**.
+> It seems to work very well, but at this moment, it should be considered **experimental**.
 > <br>There were instances in which some visual glitches have appeared, like two `alive_bar` refreshes being concatenated together instead of over one another...
-And it's something I think I can't possibly workaround: it seems Jupyter sometimes refresh the canvas at odd times, which makes it lose some data.
+And it's something I think I can't possibly work around: it seems Jupyter sometimes refresh the canvas at odd times, which makes it lose some data.
 Please let me know on the issues if something funnier arises.

 ## 📌 NEW in 2.0 series!